arraypad/each/README.md

 # Each: build command lines from CSV, JSON etc.

-Do you find yourself juggling awkward and brittle incantations of _grep_, _cut_ and _xargs_ when working with structured data? _Each_ aims to provide a better way of working with structured data on the command line.
+Do you find yourself juggling awkward and brittle incantations of _grep_, _cut_ and _xargs_? _Each_ aims to provide a better way of working with lists of structured data on the command line.

 * [Examples](#Examples)
 * [Installation](#Installation)